Frankfurt Stocks, Euro Rise On German Vote Outcome - UrduPoint

 With more than 28 percent of the vote, Merz's CDU/CSU bloc handily defeated Chancellor Olaf Scholz's Social Democrats and the Greens, as the anti-immigration Alternative for Germany celebrated a record of over 20 percent.

+"Investors welcomed the outcome of Germany's election, which saw centrist parties positioned to form a coalition," said City Index and forex.com analyst Fawad Razaqzada.

+"However, while the initial reaction was upbeat, it remains to be seen whether the enthusiasm will be maintained deeper into the week, or even the session once US investors come to the fray," he added.

-Elsewhere Monday, shares in Amsterdam-listed Just Eat Takeaway soared 53 percent after it received a 4.1-billion-euro ($4.3-billion) takeover offer from investment giant Prosus.
+Elsewhere Monday, shares in Amsterdam-listed Just Eat Takeaway soared more than 53 percent after it received a 4.1-billion-euro ($4.3-billion) takeover offer from investment giant Prosus.

-Asian equity markets mostly fell following a dour end to last week for Wall Street fuelled by disappointing economic data.
+Asian equity markets mostly fell following a dour end to last week for Wall Street fuelled by disappointing economic data, with a report on Friday showing that activity in the US key services sector hit a 25-month low in February.

+The drop in was "attributed to political uncertainty, with tariff threats and Federal spending cuts dampening services," said market analyst David Morrison at Trade Nation.

-A report showed activity in the US key services sector hit a 25-month low in February, while separate data indicated consumer sentiment dived almost 10 percent from January.
+Meanwhile separate data indicated that consumer sentiment dived almost 10 percent from January.

 The readings follow a recent run of figures pointing to a softening of the labour market and prices continuing to rise faster than the Federal Reserve's target rate.